 Please note that the length of sanding belt varies from machine to machine and is critical when finding the right replacement

 I don’t always have these, ( I have an Amtech version at present) at £35 they are not cheap.
 They have a delta sanding attachment a scraper and cutter.

 I have sourced replacement fittings £10 and single blades at £2 each

 There are more powerful versions out there, which can be more expensive when I have them.
 I have a couple of 300w versions.

 I now have a stock of the wire brush attachment, as well as stones and a polishing wheel.

 Price is £6

 I have had to stock Marksman due to availability.
 The box states a year Warranty.
 However they will not warranty against misuse which means running the blade too thin, running the wrong sized blade or running it continuously.
-Price £35
+Price £35 and a 9″ for £70

-I don’t get second-hand ones often but at present I have several 4.15 s/h and a B&D 7″ (guard size) and two Bosch 9″ plus another cased 9″
+I don’t get second-hand ones often but at present I have several including 9″

 I sell all grinders with keys and usually have replacement keys available.